Lesson n°3

 Because hashing algorithms are deterministic, we can simply hash the password submitted by the user and compare it to the hash stored in the database.
 If the hashes are equal, we know that it is the correct password!

-There are many different hashing algorithms available but they are not all suitable for hashing user generated passwords.
+There are many different hashing algorithms available, but they are not all suitable for hashing user-generated passwords.
 In fact, you should never use SHA256 for storing user passwords.

 Let's imagine an attacker tries to guess a user's password from the SHA256 hash: